A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 4. How close are you to friends and relatives?
 Are they allowed to stay overnight?

 5. What is the staff-to-resident ratio?
 Inquire about this ratio to ensure you or a loved one is cared for.
-As you tour facilities, be on the lookout for staff members and see if it appears that residents are being attended to regularly.
+As you tour facilities, be on the lookout for staff members and check if residents appear to be attended to regularly.

-7. Who dispenses medication, and how much training have they had?
-States have training requirements.
+6. Who dispenses medication, and how much training have they had?
+States have different training and licensing requirements.

-8. What are the criteria for moving out?
-When might a senior be asked to leave?
+7. What are the rules regarding moving out?
+Under which circumstances might a senior be asked to leave?

 Find Assisted Living Options for Your Needs

-There are thousands of assisted living communities across the country, and it’s important to find one that meets your needs.
-Whether you’re looking for a community with specialized care for your health needs or want a community for you and your spouse, there is an option!
+There are thousands of assisted living communities across the country, so you’re sure to find one that meets your needs.
+Whether you’re looking for a community that can provide specialized care for your health needs, or just want a lively, social community for you and your spouse, there is an option!

 Additional Assisted Living Resources